 The ED/IES SBIR program includes three phases, the first two of which are supported by government funds.

-Phase I is for 8 months in award amounts up to $200,000.
-A funded Phase I ED/IES SBIR project would be successful if at the end of a 6-month period the team: (1) had developed a functioning prototype of an education technology product, and (2) conducted research to determine the usability, initial feasibility, and promise of the prototype to lead to the intended outcomes.
+Phase I is for 8 months in award for $250,000.
+A funded Phase I ED/IES SBIR project would be successful if at the end of a 8-month period the team: (1) had developed a functioning prototype of a new education technology product, and (2) conducted research to determine the usability, initial feasibility, and promise of the prototype to lead to the intended outcomes.

-ED/IES SBIR typically releases its annual solicitations (also called a "request for proposals") in winter on the FedBizOpps website, with a proposal submission date 45 days later.
+ED/IES SBIR typically releases its annual solicitations (also called a "request for proposals") in winter on the www.sam.gov website, with a proposal submission date 60 days later.
 Awards are typically announced within 90 days after the submission deadline, in late spring and projects begin shortly thereafter.

-ED/IES SBIR is a highly competitive program that typically receives between 225 and 250 Phase I proposals each year, and funds 10 to 15 new Phase I awards.
+ED/IES SBIR is a highly competitive program that typically receives between 175 and 275 Phase I proposals each year, and typically funds 10 to 15 new Phase I awards.
+ED/IES SBIR typically funds about half of Phase II proposals each year, which were submitted by the group of Phase I awardees from the previous year.

 ED/IES SBIR accepts proposals for research and development (R&D) in three priority areas.